 6. Crack Cocaine

-Crack cocaine is a form of powdered cocaine that has been chemically manipulated and hardened into a crystalline rock.
+Crack cocaine is one of the most deadly drugs.
+This drug comes in a form of powdered cocaine that has been chemically manipulated and hardened into a crystalline rock.
 Being a cheaper alternative to cocaine, crack is widely abused and extremely addictive.
 In 2016, there were an estimated 432,000 current crack users in the United States alone.
 The substance acts as a stimulant and causes irreversible bodily damage when abused.

 Regardless of how much of the drug is used or how frequently, crack cocaine raises the danger of a heart attack, stroke, seizure, or respiratory failure, all of which can result in sudden death.
 In addition to the standard risks associated with cocaine use, crack users may experience serious respiratory troubles, including coughing, shortness of breath, lung damage, and bleeding.
 The heart, liver, and kidneys of long-term users of crack cocaine are severely harmed and users are more likely to be afflicted with infectious illnesses.